 Damselfly spectra

 The reflectance spectra of the male blue abdominal bands peaked between 450 and 481 nm while the female abdominal segments did not show any peaks but a gradual increase with increasing wavelengths (Figure 1c).
-Like males, manipulated females bands also showed reflectance peaks in this region (471-472nm) (Figure 1c).
+Like males, manipulated female bands also showed reflectance peaks in this region (471-472nm) (Figure 1c).

 Discriminability

 Both male abdominal blue bands and female abdominal colouration were chromatically and achromatically discriminable in the trichromatic damselfly visual system against the natural background (Figure 1d-e).
-The chromatic discriminability of the male blue bands was significantly (p < 0.001) higher than females abdominal colouration (Figure 1d).
+The chromatic discriminability of the male blue bands was significantly (p < 0.001) higher than females’ abdominal colouration (Figure 1d).
 However, no significant difference in discriminability was found between the sexes achromatically (Figure 1e).
-In case of a tetrachromatic visual system, dorsal abdominal coloration of both sexes are discriminable against their background ─ males are chromatically more discriminable (p < 0.001) while females are more discriminable achromatically (p < 0.001) (Figure S1a- b).
+In case of a tetrachromatic visual system, the dorsal abdominal coloration of both sexes are discriminable against their background ─ males are chromatically more discriminable (p < 0.001) while females are more discriminable achromatically (p < 0.001) (Figure S1a- b).

 Female preference